sahilparikh98/sahil-site/README.md

 ## sahil-site

-This is my personal website.
+This is my personal website, which you can view at [sparikh.io](https://sparikh.io).
 It's quite basic, written in ReactJS and Bootstrap 4.
 I do have plans to migrate to Typescript later.
 Occasionally, I will test out ideas and components in this web app, so it may be a perpetual work in progress.
 See the [issues](https://github.com/sahilparikh98/sahil-site/issues) tab for what I'm working on.
 I would also love some design suggestions or bugs you find on the site.
 It's really just a practice ground for my skills in web development.